Your net worth is the value of your assets (the things you own) minus your debts or liabilities (the things you owe).

 How do I improve my net worth?

 Investing your money can help you grow your wealth - if you make the right investment decisions.
-From shares and property to exchange traded funds (ETFs) and forex, there are plenty of ways you can invest your money to build for a better financial future.
+From shares and property to exchange traded funds (ETFs) and even cryptocurrency, there are plenty of ways you can invest your money.
 If you're new to share trading, learn how to buy shares online with our step-by-step guide.

 Borrowing large amounts will offset the value of any assets you own, so it’s important that you make sensible decisions when borrowing money.
 Taking out a large loan or multiple loans can severely impact your finances, so make sure you can comfortably afford to service any loan you apply for.

 The lower the value of your liabilities, the better your net worth will be.
-So regardless of whether you owe money on a credit card or home loan, paying down the amount you owe will reduce your future interest payments and boost your net worth.
 Setting up a debt payment plan and/or consolidating all your debt into one loan can help.

 Should net worth calculation include life insurance as an asset?